 This is not anywhere near enough for us.
 Our large team of expert physicians and scientists is pursuing several paths that build on the latest scientific discoveries and may lead to new treatments for people with glioblastoma.

 Some of our work is already showing promise.
-The National Cancer Institute recently recognized that promise with an $11.5 million Specialized Program of Research Excellence (SPORE) grant.
-One of only a handful awarded across the country to brain tumor researchers, the SPORE grant is supporting our push to reach the next breakthrough in care.
+The National Cancer Institute recently recognized that promise by awarding an $11.5 million Specialized Program of Research Excellence (SPORE) grant to the Lurie Cancer Center.
+One of only a handful awarded across the country for brain tumor research, the SPORE grant is supporting our push to reach the next breakthrough in care.
 With this support, we’re turning our discoveries in the lab into clinical trials that give patients new options.

 Making oncolytic virotherapy more effective